 To find the right fit for you, we recommended researching at least five different universities.
 Make a note of any useful websites you’ve found, contact details for admissions departments and which courses accept the modules you’ve chosen.

 How do I pay for university?

 It’s never too early to think about the costs involved in going to university.
-Financial support may be available either from the university (in the form of bursaries), or as a Government loan.
-Find out more on the UCAS and GOV.UK websites.
+Financial support may be available either from the university itself (in the form of bursaries) or via a government loan.
+For more information on this visit UCAS or GOV.UK.

 How do I apply to go to university?